eslint/eslint/docs/rules/valid-typeof.md

 This rule has an object option:

-* `"requireStringLiterals": true` requires `typeof` expressions to only be compared to string literals, and disallows comparisons to any other value.
+* `"requireStringLiterals": true` requires `typeof` expressions to only be compared to string literals or other `typeof` expressions, and disallows comparisons to any other value.

 Examples of **incorrect** code for this rule: